Geneva County shootings: Perpetrator

 Michael Kenneth McLendon (September 19, 1980 – March 10, 2009) was born in southern Alabama to Lisa McLendon (née White) and her husband.
 After his parents divorced, he was largely raised by his aunt and maternal uncle, Phyllis and James White, of Samson, Alabama.
 He attended local schools.
 An "A" student in high school, he was known for being quiet; he graduated in 1999.

 Unmarried, McLendon lived with his mother at her home in Kinston.
 This area of southern Alabama has had a depressed economy following the relocation of textile jobs overseas several years before.
 McLendon's work history showed a pattern of short tenure at jobs.
 He worked briefly with the police department in Samson, but failed to complete basic training at the state academy, washing out after a "week and a half."
 He had worked at the Reliable Products warehouse in Geneva, where he was asked to leave in 2003.
 He and his mother had worked at Pilgrim Foods, a poultry plant, and had filed suit with other workers when they were suspended in 2006.

-Most recently, McLendon worked at Kelley Foods, a sausage factory, but quit the job abruptly the Wednesday before the shootings.
+Most recently, McLendon worked at Kelley Foods, a sausage factory in Elba, but quit the job abruptly the Wednesday before the shootings.
 Supervisors there said that he was a team leader and well-liked.